-Those that love the breed will not fail to tell you that these dogs need a lot of daily exercise, and that they demand education and socialization efforts from a very early age.
+Those that love the breed will not fail to tell you that these dogs need a lot of daily exercise, and that they demand education and socialisation efforts from a very early age.

-All told, Smooth-faced Pyrenean Shepherds have the same characteristics as the long-haired variety.
+All told, Pyrenean Shepherd, Smooth-Faced have the same characteristics as the long-haired variety.
 Distinguishing features are the skull, which is almost as broad as it is long, the muzzle, which is a little shorter than the skull but longer than the rough-faced varieties.

 Source: key facts and characteristics sourced from Fédération Cynologique Internationale (FCI)